-With image sensor resolutions and frame rates always advancing, digital video data rates continue to climb.
-The big question is how to record or process such high data rates, often with tagged external events, for playback and analysis later at more manageable speeds.
-Standard camera interfaces that support very high data rates are CameraLink and more recently the increasing powerful CoaXPress.
+With image sensor resolutions and frame rates constantly advancing, digital video data rates continue to increase.
+The big question surrounding this regards how to record or process such high data rates, often with tagged external events, for playback and analysis later at more manageable speeds.
+Standard camera interfaces that support very high data rates are CameraLink and, more recently, the increasing powerful CoaXPress.
 Both require a frame grabber interface.

 Traditional high speed video cameras rely on internal memory for storage, usually with enough capacity for a few seconds or minutes of video at most.
 Multipix Imaging are offering DVR solutions that can be configured with up to 45 TB of solid state storage, meaning tens of minutes if not hours of video can be recorded, without the need to download to disk after recording.
 After recording, files can be played back or reviewed frame-by-frame, processed or exported into commonly-supported image or video file formats.